Everything I Needed to Know (About PR) I Learned From Mom

 Lessons #5: Learn and master your craft

-It goes without saying that, as a schoolteacher, my mom viewed education as a key to success.
-Learning continues well beyond the classroom and it is critical to keep up on the latest trends in technology and PR.
-To stay ahead of the changes and to master your craft requires going through regular training, participating in webinars, reading and going through online training courses.
+As a schoolteacher, my mom viewed education as a key to success.
+Learning continues well beyond the classroom, and it is critical to keep up with the latest trends in technology and PR.
+To stay ahead of the changes and to master your craft requires going through regular training, taking part in webinars, reading and going through online training courses.

 My mom, sadly, passed away earlier this year, but her love for her family and her life lessons lives on in how my siblings and I approach our professions and our lives.
 I am grateful now more than ever for her patience, love and wisdom that makes me a better PR practitioner and businesswoman.